 If you suspect you have AFS and NEM dysregulation, you can get in touch with us to ask about whether your use of cannabis, recreationally or medically, is helpful or not.

 Medical cannabis is fast becoming more available in the US.
 States are expanding their laws as more research comes out about its benefits and relative safety.
 Yet there is still a lot to learn about using it for therapeutic purposes.
 The government heavily regulates its use, while at the same time doesn't regulate the quality of the products on the market.
 This means you are at risk of breaking the law or using products that are not suitable for you if you don’t really know what you’re doing.

 In order to get medical marijuana, you need to go to your doctor, and you need to have one of the conditions that would qualify you for a legal prescription in your state.
 The most common uses are for pain, nausea, and appetite loss due to a chronic illness.

 However, even though cannabis is natural and your own body has cannabinoid receptors, there are still risks involved in using it.
 Those include fatigue, dizziness, heart palpitations, and even hallucinations.
 In some cases, you may also be at risk of developing a dependency on the drug.

 CBD on the other hand is legal in the entire US and has certain medicinal uses as well.
 It can help with anxiety, for example, as well as certain seizure disorders.
-Some people even give it to children with these conditions, although that should only be done under strict supervision.
+Some people even give it to children with these conditions, although this should only be done under strict medical supervision.

 Medical cannabis is now legal in many states for certain conditions.
 Especially those that cause pain, nausea, and weight loss.
 And it can really help offset the side-effects of certain treatments too, like chemotherapy.
 It also has other benefits, as well as risks.